Administrative divisions of Yemen

 The administrative division of Yemen consists of two main divisions (governorates and districts).
-There are 22 governorates, including the capital Sana'a (Amanat Al Asima) and Socotra Archipelago.
+There are 22 governorates, including the capital Sanaa (Amanat Al Asima) and Socotra Archipelago.
 The 22 governorates are then divided into 333 districts, subdivided into 2,210 sub-districts, and then into 38,284 villages (as of 2001).

 Throughout history, Yemen has been divided into several administrative divisions.
 In the Ottoman era, the Yemen Vilayet (from Arabic ولاية wilayah) was divided into sanjaks (also called livas).
 Sanjaks were further subdivided into kazas.
 During the reign of the Mutawakkillite Kingdom of Yemen, some of the elements were integrated into a new division.
 These divisions were also used by the later Yemen Arab Republic with minor adjustments.

 According to the outputs of the Yemeni National Dialogue Conference, Yemen was expected to be divided in late 2014 into six provinces: 'Azal, Al-Janad, Tihama, Hadhramaut, Saba, and Aden.

 Administrative divisions

 There are two main administrative divisions in Yemen: governorates and districts.